ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Ceedling Exit Codes

-In its default configuration, Ceedling produces an exit code of `1`:
+In its default configuration, Ceedling terminates with an exit code of `1`:

  * On any build error and immediately terminates upon that build error.